 In most cases, pet parents can tell when their family pet is struggling with an injury or illness affecting their forelimb, even if they're not exactly sure of the underlying diagnosis.
 Key signs and symptoms of a forelimb injury that could signify the need to see a orthopedic veterinary surgeon include:

 - Muscle weakness and muscle wasting in the limb (also known as atrophy)

 - Swollen and/or tender joints

-- Bruising on the forelimb (depending on your dog's – it looks like this is unfinished)
+- Bruising on the forelimb (depending on your dog's skin tone and coat)

 - Pain while weight-bearing on the forelimb (your dog may hold its paw up or limp)

 - Lameness and difficulty with mobility (your dog may struggle to get up off the floor or have a hard time going up and down stairs or in and out of a car)

 - Decreased range of motion in the forelimb